csci-1301/csci-1301.github.io/lectures/070_object_oriented_contd/readme.md

     }
     ```

-- Note that there's a lot of repetitive or "obvious" code here:
+- Note that there is a lot of repetitive or "obvious" code here:
     - The name of the attribute is intended to be "width," so you must name the instance variable `width`, and the methods `GetWidth` and `SetWidth`, repeating the name three times.
     - The attribute is intended to be type `int`, so you must ensure that the instance variable is type `int`, the getter has a return type of `int`, and the setter has a parameter type of `int`.
 Similarly, this repeats the data type three times.
     - You need to come up with a name for the setter's parameter, even though it also represents the width (i.e. the new value you want to assign to the width attribute).
 We usually end up naming it "widthParameter" or "widthParam" or "newWidth" or "newValue."